-Data for this project came from the MEPS event level files.
-Only events that were potential donors (i.e., complete on the household component and/or the medical provider component) were used in the analyses.
+Event-level data are used for these analyses.
+Only events that were potential donors (i.e., complete on the Household Component and/or the Medical Provider Component) were used in the analyses.
 Multiple years of data were examined: 1997, 1998, and 1999.
 For the most part, each year of data was examined separately.
-However, when the numbers of events were small (e.g., home health services) years of data were pooled to stabilize the variance of the estimates.
+However, when the numbers of events were small (e.g., home health services), years of data were pooled to stabilize the variance of the estimates.